It takes a special sort of person to raise a healthy, well-adjusted Chihuahua.

 In addition kibble lends itself to being used as training treats over the course of the day (Simply set some of the dog’s daily allowance aside in a separate container to avoid overfeeding.)

 Purina is another of the ‘big boy’ manufacturers that uses science to tailor diets to the individual needs of different breeds and life stages.

-Indeed, this is a best dog food for Chihuahua puppy because it is balanced with the nutrition of small, fussy eaters in mind.
+Indeed, this is a best brand of food for Chihuahua puppy because it is balanced with the nutrition of small, fussy eaters in mind.

 It has a good calcium phosphate ratio to nourish growing bones, and is rich in antioxidants (to strength the all-important immune system) and omega oils for healthy skin and muscle, plus the development of the nervous system.